dgj-22/dgj-22-sigdump/README.md

 ---
 ## Audio
 Audio files require paid Github service for added storage.
 Currently working on a budget.
-Message directly if you need audio files directly.
+Message directly (Discord found in LinkTree) if you need audio files directly.
 Shared files must be vetted before sharing to public.

 ---
 ## Tools